Is Arabic The Richest Language In Words?

 Frankincense is famously featured in the story of Christianity (a religion of which many Arabic speaking-people are followers), but Halloween comes before Christmas, and that brings us to the next word that Arabic has contributed to language.

 The English ghoul word stems from the Arabic ghūl, which in ancient Arabic folklore is a demonic being that inhabits burial grounds and other places.
-According to Encyclopedia Brittanica, ghouls are believed to be the spawn of Iblīs, the prince of darkness in Islam (i.e. Satan in Christianity).
+According to Encyclopedia Britannica, ghouls are believed to be the spawn of Iblīs, the prince of darkness in Islam (i.e. Satan in Christianity).

 It is clear that Arabic is the basis for hundreds of words across dozens of languages.
 As we continue to examine why it may be the richest language in words, let us take a look at the origin of the Arabic language.